 Combining noise and music?
 These two New Orleans musicians are breaking ground, and it’s with the instruments you’d least expect.
 You won’t find a saxophone here, folks.
 Check out this article, originally published on December 10, 2015, for more.

 Noise music.
-The two words sound like they should never be paired together, right?
-But for a small pocket of atypical musicians, swirling sounds that ebb and flow unpredictably are as necessary as Jackson Pollock’s abstracts or Marcel Duchamp’s found art.
+The two words ring with a dichotomy, or do they?
+For a small pocket of atypical — dare I say atonal — musicians, swirling sounds that ebb and flow unpredictably are as necessary as Jackson Pollock’s abstracts or Marcel Duchamp’s discovered art.

 We sat down with Bradley Black and Isidro Robinson for a special “Artists In Their Own Words” WWNO style.

 BB: At a certain point musical expression comes out from the tools you have around you, through instrument building, or through taking what’s around you and using it in a way that feels natural to you.
 It’s maybe not even the way the object really wants to be interacted with, but you do what comes.
 Do what comes when you try it out.
 That’s, to me, the most exciting musical moments.

 Q: So what’s a tool or object that a lot of people often use in experimental music that you don’t ever use?

 IR: I think computers are often associated with ‘experimental music.’
 The idea of using a computer for performing music is sort of horrifying to me because it’s so powerful.
 If it doesn’t work you can’t do anything at all.